atomisthq/docs/docs/developer/sdm-project.md

 #### atomist.config.ts

 The `lib/atomist.config.ts` file contains project-specific configuration.
 This is the starting point when you want to look at what this SDM might do.
 See [SDM Configuration][sdm-config] for more details.

-[sdm-config]: client.md#sdm-configuration (Atomist SDM Configuration)
+[sdm-config]: #sdm-configuration (Atomist SDM Configuration)

 ### lib/graphql